codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/README.md

 ###### POST `/api/signup`
 * `POST` request
  * the client should pass the username and passord in the body of the request
- * the server should respond with a token genoratorated using jsonwebtoken and the users findHash
+ * the server should respond with a token generated using jsonwebtoken and the users findHash
  * the server should respond with a 400 Bad Request to failed request

 #### Testing
 * your tests should start your server when they begin and stop your server when they finish
-* write a test to ensure that your api returns a status code of 404 for routes that have not been registered
+* write a test to ensure that your API returns a status code of 404 for routes that have not been registered
 * `/api/signup`
- * `POST` - test 400, responds with the `http-errors` 401 name, for if no `body provided` or `invalid body`
+ * `POST` - test 400, when the request has a missing field in the body
+ * `POST` - test 401, when no token is provided
- * `POST` - test 409, when a username is allready taken
+ * `POST` - test 409, when a username is already taken
- * `POST` - test 200, response body like `<token>` for a post request with a valid body
+ * `POST` - test 200, response body that has the token for a post request with a valid body

 ####  Documentation
-* write api docs in your README
+* write API docs in your README

 <!-- a description of what you want the student to test -->
 ## Rubric